Enterprise Value Calculator

 The formula for enterprise value consists of several components.
 Unlike market capitalization, it takes into account other sources of value than shares.

-Market capitalization - the market value of the whole range of outstanding shares a company has.
+Market capitalization - the market value of a company's whole range of outstanding shares.
+To learn more about calculating the value of shares check out our earnings per share calculator.

-Minority interest - less than 50% of subsidiary's equity owned by an investor or other company.
+Minority interest - less than 50% of the subsidiary's equity owned by an investor or other company.

-Preferred shares - one of two main types of stock, besides common stock.
-Preferred stock is firmer but usually less profitable, and the shareholders generally do not have the voting rights; however, they have a claim to the company's assets and receive their dividends before common shareholders do.
+Preferred shares - one of two main types of stock besides common stock.
+Preferred stock is firmer but usually less profitable, and the shareholders generally do not have voting rights; however, they have a claim to the company's assets and receive their dividends before common shareholders do.
+Be sure to visit our stock calculator to learn more about stock.

 Debt - it's simply the amount of debt that needs to be absorbed by the purchaser.